-- Researchers should strive to develop interventions for LMICs that are equivalent to or better than those available in HICs - But this may not always be feasible (e.g., large sample size of active-controlled trials) - Developing "second-best" interventions can be key to improving and/or prolonging lives in LMICs economic necessity.
+- Researchers should strive to develop interventions for LMICs that are equivalent to or better than those available in HICs - But this may not always be feasible (e.g., large sample size of active-controlled trials) - Developing "second-best" interventions can be key to improving health in LMICs and reducing global health inequities economic necessity.
 Similarly, wanting to develop a treatment regime that is easier to administer in a developing world context is not a scientific reason, it is an economic reason.
 I remain sceptical that the approach to such problems should lie in more research.
 Rather, it suggests that we should address the economic inequities that underlie much of the rhetoric, because it is these economic inequities that are making more likely the lower standards of care trials in developing countries.
 If we really want to "improve medical care for the world's poor", as Lie et al will have it, perhaps we should spend more time thinking about ensuring access to existing drugs as opposed to using this as a rationale for developing additional drugs.
 I have discussed this at length

-- Developing simpler, cheaper and inferior interventions is not the right approach to improving health in LMICs - Instead, we should work on lowering drug prices, invest in health infrastructure in LMICs, develop more equitable ways of incentivizing innovation etc.
+- Developing simpler, cheaper and inferior interventions is not the right approach to improving health in LMICs and reducing global health inequities - Instead, we should work on lowering drug prices, invest in health infrastructure in LMICs, develop more equitable ways of incentivizing innovation etc.